countable-web/open-source-corporation/engineering/OPERATIONS.md

   * Save as much time for developers as possible, by automating their deployments, dev env setup, and testing.
   * Eliminate unnecessary differences between projects, and have everything follow convention when there's no reason for deviations.
   * Reduce and simplify the steps needed to start a new project and integrate with everything (slack, jenkins, sentry)
+  * minimize what's on the host server.
+Dockerize it all so it can be tested fully locally, and host as minimal state. ie, backup jobs are currently done wrong as they use the host's CRON.

 ## More specific goals (draft, may change)